mothur/mothur.github.io/_wiki/pcr.seqs.md

 The nomatch parameter allows you to decide what to do with sequences where the primer is not found.
 Default=reject, meaning remove from fasta file. if nomatch=keep, then do nothing to sequence.
+Note: the nomatch parameter only used when running pcr.seqs with an oligos file.

 ### keepprimer